MissVeronica/um-except-user-ids/README.md

-# UM Except User IDs Shortcode
+# UM Except Users Shortcode
-Extension to Ultimate Member Shortcode to exclude logged in user IDs from Pages/Posts.
+Extension to Ultimate Member Shortcode to exclude logged in Users from Pages/Posts.

 This shortcode is based on the UM shortcode "Restrict content on a page/post to logged in users".